Watchable Wildlife FAQ

-At least 100,000,000 birds are killed and even more are injured EVERY year across North America by collisions with windows.
+At least 100,000,000 birds are killed and even more, are injured EVERY year across North America by collisions with windows.
 Ornithologists have been studying this phenomenon for decades and their findings are very conclusive: birds simply do not recognize glass as a barrier.
-During daytime, birds often fly head-on into windows, confused by the reflection of trees or sky.
+During the daytime, birds often fly head-on into windows, confused by the reflection of trees or the sky.
 This is a common occurrence even in the suburbs at homes and glassy office campuses.
 Of the birds that suffer head trauma, over half die.

-Additionally, scientists have observed that at night the bright lights of buildings seem to confuse birds, especially during cloudy, foggy or rainy weather.
+Additionally, scientists have observed that at night the bright lights of buildings seem to confuse birds, especially during cloudy, foggy, or rainy weather.
 Large masses of birds have been photographed during the night at one of Chicago's skyscrapers, the birds continually circling and battering the building lights.
-By dawn the birds are either dead or seriously injured.
+By dawn, the birds are either dead or seriously injured.
 These birds were migrants on their twice-yearly, night-time migration.
 During some weather conditions and at certain "killer" buildings, the death toll can be in the hundreds per day.

-Birds are attracted to the lights not only at the tops of the buildings but also to the lights in mid-level office windows and ground level lobbies and atriums.
+Birds are attracted to the lights not only at the tops of the buildings but also to the lights in mid-level office windows and ground-level lobbies and atriums.
 Recent research by ornithologists at the Field Museum of Natural History confirmed that simply turning off bright lights or closing blinds reduces bird deaths by 83%.

 You can make a difference

 Because of the enormity of the situation (after all, lights and windows are everywhere) many people find the problem too daunting to tackle.
 Don't be discouraged: there are many easy actions you can take at your home and office to significantly reduce the number of birds killed.